BobGerman/BobGerman.github.io/recipes/granola.md

 Select 4-6 of the following "fun" ingredients, 1/4 cup each:

   - raw pepitas (often called pumpkin seeds but they're actually from squash) or sunflower seeds
-  - chopped raw walnuts, pecans, almonds, or hazel nuts
+  - chopped raw walnuts, cashews, pecans, almonds, or hazel nuts
   - slivered almonds `*`
-  - raisins, craisins, dried blueberries`*` and/or cherries
+  - raisins, craisins, dried blueberries`**` and/or cherries

-`*` these tend to overcook so set them aside and add them only for the last 15 min of baking
+`*` these tend to overcook so set them aside and add them only for the last 15 min of baking `**` these are best added at the end without any baking time

 ## Wet ingredients